PianoDevOps/The-Cherry-Upright-Piano/README.md

 Contains a total of :
 - 30 samples (A, C, D#, F#)
-- 2 versions to choose from
+- 3 versions to choose from
 - infinite vol env release for keys 96+

-Features to add
-- Velocity layers
+- 7 velocity layers + no vel layers version

 # How To Download
 (copied from Indigo Upright Piano, still the same )